-In my Facing Addiction story, I delve deep into my own personal experience.
-My hope is to connect with and empower others who might feel held back in similar ways.
+In much of my writing on addiction and self-improvement, I delve deep into my own personal experience.
+My hope is to connect with and empower others who feel held back in similar ways.

-Today I’ll be taking a different tact, sharing mostly from “the literature” about how to break free from the root pains and shame lurking at the core of entrenched addictions and other limiting behaviors.
+But now I’d like to take a different tact.
+I’ll be sharing mostly from “the literature” about how to break free from the root pains and shame lurking at the core of entrenched addictions and other limiting behaviors.

 Guilt and Shame